Welcome to Berlin

-Bismarck and Marx, Einstein and Hitler, JFK and Bowie, they’ve all shaped – and been shaped by – Berlin, whose richly textured history stares you in the face at every turn.
+Bismarck and Marx, Einstein and Hitler, JFK and Bowie, they’ve all shaped – and been shaped by – Berlin, whose richly textured history confronts you at every turn.
 This is a city that staged a revolution, was headquartered by Nazis, bombed to bits, divided in two and finally reunited – and that was just in the 20th century!
 Walk along remnants of the Berlin Wall, marvel at the splendour of a Prussian palace, visit Checkpoint Charlie or stand in the very room where the Holocaust was planned.
 Berlin is like an endlessly fascinating 3D textbook where the past is very much present wherever you go.

 Forget about New York – Berlin is the city that truly never sleeps.
-Sometimes it seems as though Berliners are the lotus eaters of Germany, people who love nothing more than a good time.
+Sometimes it seems as though Berliners are the lotus-eaters of Germany, people who love nothing more than a good time.
 The city's vast party spectrum caters for every taste, budget and age group.
 From tiny basement clubs to industrial techno temples, chestnut-canopied beer gardens to fancy cocktail caverns, saucy cabarets to ear-pleasing symphonies – Berlin delivers hot-stepping odysseys, and not just after dark and on weekends but pretty much 24/7.
 Pack your stamina!

-When it comes to creativity, the sky’s the limit in Berlin.
-Since the fall of the Berlin Wall, the city has become a giant lab of cultural experimentation thanks to an abundance of space, cheap rent and a free-wheeling spirit that nurtures and encourages new ideas.
-Top international performers grace its theatre, concert and opera stages; international art world stars like Olafur Eliasson and Jonathan Meese make their home here; and Clooney and Hanks shoot blockbusters in the German capital.
-High-brow, low-brow and everything in between – there’s plenty of room for the full arc of expression.
+When it comes to creativity, the sky’s the limit in Berlin, which is one of Europe's big start-up capitals.
+In the last 20 years, the city has become a giant lab of cultural experimentation thanks to a spirit that nurtures and encourages new ideas as well as to once abundant space and cheap rent.
+Although the last two of these are definitely a thing of the past.
+Top international performers still grace Berlin's theatre, concert and opera stages; international art-world stars like Olafur Eliasson and Jonathan Meese make their home here; and Clooney and Hanks shoot blockbusters in the German capital.
+Highbrow, lowbrow and everything in between – there’s plenty of room for the full gamut of cultural expression.